imgkkk574/KuaiLive/pages/homepage.md

 # KuaiLive

-*KuaiLive* is a large-scale real-world dataset for live streaming recommendation collected from Kuaishou, a leading live streaming platform in China with over 400 million daily active users.
-Notably, revenue from live streaming contributes approximately 30\% of the company’s total income, highlighting its significant commercial potential.
+*KuaiLive* is a large-scale real-world dataset for live streaming recommendation collected from [Kuaishou](https://www.kuaishou.com/en), a leading live streaming platform in China with over 400 million daily active users.
+Notably, revenue from live streaming contributes approximately 30% of the company’s total income, highlighting its significant commercial potential.

 **This is the first publicly available live streaming dataset that captures rich and realistic sequences of user interactions within an interactive app environment.**